NooraHealth/wa-message-scto-plugin/README.md

 # Whatsapp Template Message Plugin
-This plugin simplifies the process of connecting the Turn platform to your SurveyCTO forms, allowing you to send WhatsApp template messages effortlessly.
-It enables you to send preapproved template messages to WhatsApp users, facilitating friendly reminders and promoting interaction with your WhatsApp service.
+This plugin simplifies the process of connecting the [Turn platform](https://www.turn.io/) to your SurveyCTO forms, allowing you to send WhatsApp template messages effortlessly.
+It enables you to send pre-approved template messages to WhatsApp users, facilitating friendly reminders and promoting interaction with your WhatsApp service.
 This engagement, in turn, enhances participant engagement and improves data quality.

 ![](extras/plugin-preview.png)